 - Modern deployment methods are recommended unless you have a specific need to use a different procedure.
-These methods are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and System Center Configuration Manager.
+These methods are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager.
 These methods are discussed in detail on the Modern Desktop Deployment Center.

 - Dynamic deployment methods enable you to configure applications and settings for specific use cases.

 - Traditional deployment methods use existing tools to deploy operating system images.